AnyChart/docs.anychart.com/Basic_Charts/Box_Chart.md

 #### Stems

 Stems are those vertical sticks going beyond the boxes, demonstrating the difference between low value and first quartile and between third quartile and high value.
-Stems stroking settings are to be adjuste with the following methods: {api:anychart.core.cartesian.series.Box.stemStroke}stemStroke(){api} for boxes in normal state, {api:anychart.core.cartesian.series.Box.hoverStemStroke}hoverStemStroke(){api} for stem stroke in hovered state and {api:anychart.core.cartesian.series.Box.selectStemStroke}selectStemStroke(){api} for stems of a selected box.
-Stroke settings include value (which is usually color, but can also be a function, a string parameter or a stroke type - look through the API of these methods), thickness, dash pattern, line join style and line cap style.
-None of parameters are necessary.
+Stems stroking settings are to be adjusted with the following methods: {api:anychart.core.cartesian.series.Box.stemStroke}stemStroke(){api} for boxes in the normal state, {api:anychart.core.cartesian.series.Box.hoverStemStroke}hoverStemStroke(){api} for stem stroke in hovered state and {api:anychart.core.cartesian.series.Box.selectStemStroke}selectStemStroke(){api} for stems of a selected box.
+Stroke settings include the value (which is usually color but can also be a function, a string parameter or a stroke type - look through the API of these methods), thickness, dash pattern, line join style and line cap style.
+None of the parameters are necessary.

 The sample below demonstrates those methods' usage.